 Tip: if you use a freezer bag, be sure to place the bag in a large bowl to in case the bag has a hole and leaks.

-More Broth Recipes
+More Broth and Soup Recipes

 For more broth recipes, try my long-simmered chicken bone broth, roasted turkey broth, and quick vegetable broth.
 Find chicken soup recipes here.